 Refrigeration at Home

-United States Department of Agriculture recommends setting the refrigerator temperature to 40 degrees Fahrenheit or lower.
+The American Heart Association recommends setting the refrigerator temperature to 40 degrees Fahrenheit or lower to keep fish fresh.
 Food items, especially seafood, held at temperatures above 40 degrees Fahrenheit for more than two hours should not be consumed due to risk of bacteria that can lead to food poisoning.

 When buying seafood, look for fish that is properly refrigerated at the fish market or grocery store.
 Typically, this means the market stores the fish either directly in a refrigeration unit or on ice within a display case.
 Also, ask yourself if the establishment is practicing safe food handling methods and if it looks and smells clean.